OpenSilver/OpenSilver.Documentation/documentation/troubleshooting/common-issues-and-solutions.md

 - All XAML files in the project need to have the following properties: Build Action = Content, CustomTool = MSBuild:Compile

-- Killing "msbuild.exe" process may fix some rare issues that appear after updating to a newer OpenSilver NuGet package or when working with multiple instances of Visual Studio.
+- Killing the "msbuild.exe" process or restarting Visual Studio may fix some rare issues that appear after updating to a newer OpenSilver NuGet package or when working with multiple instances of Visual Studio.

 ### Debugging